 Get active!
 Tips to promote physical activity

-In my experience, I have heard caregivers tell me they run into challenges when trying to encourage the person they are caring for -to participate in daily physical activities such as walking or completing the exercise program I provided.
+Caregivers can run into challenges when trying to encourage the person they are caring for -to participate in daily physical activities such as walking or completing an exercise program.

-I feel such challenges can create a stressful situation if they do not want to participate in the exercises or any physical activity despite our best efforts.
-I want to share some helpful tips on how to become more physically active with the person in your care and continually engage them in physical activity for life.
+Such challenges can create a stressful situation if they do not want to participate in the exercises or any physical activity despite our best efforts.
+Here are some helpful tips on how to become more physically active with the person in your care and continually engage them in physical activity for life.

 Before promoting a more active lifestyle, please consult with a health care professional such as a primary care provider or a physiotherapist to ensure that the person you are caring for is safe to participate in the types of physical activity you want to promote.